Target audience: Years 8-12, Teachers, Community

 The bring to life the themes the Bard explored 400 years ago, which echo today in issues such as cyberbullying and online shaming.

-You’ll be able to attend the premiere of the film, followed by a panel discussion with members of the cast, creator/director Sally McLean and producer Bill Smedley, at 10 am on Wednesday 3 May at Australian Centre for the Moving Image (ACMI), Federation Square.
+You’ll be able to attend the premiere of the film, followed by a panel discussion with some members of the cast, creator/director Sally McLean and producer Bill Smedley, at 10 am on Wednesday 3 May at Australian Centre for the Moving Image (ACMI), Federation Square.

 You can read more about Speaking Daggers in our interview with Sally McLean.